Today, we’re sharing how easy it is to meal plan by the month.

 - Thursday – Soup, Chowder, Stew or Chili

 - Friday – Pizza, Burgers, or Charcuterie Boards

 - Saturday – Dinner Out/Leftovers, Grill or Seafood

 - Sunday – Family Favorites / Try Something New / Sunday Supper

 Step #3 – Add your tried and true recipes to the monthly meal planning list.

 These will be menu items you currently make that are family favorites or meals that are quick and easy.

 Step #4- Fill in any empty dates with new recipes or meals you’ve been wanting to try.

-This is also a great time to consider what you’ll be having for breakfast each morning or the supplies you may need for packing lunches and snacks, so you can get everything down on the same list.
+This is also a great time to consider what you’ll be having for breakfast each morning and the supplies you may need for packing lunches and snacks.

 When and/if that happens just move whatever menu item you were going to have on the day you miss to the following month and you’ll already be ahead of the game!